The second item on the Riding 1 checklist is:

 2. Mount safely and correctly from block or ground, picking up reins correctly

-As you can see from the above two pictures, we’ve been mounting horses the same way for centuries.
+As you can see from these two pictures, we’ve been mounting horses the same way for centuries.
 Unlike us at Academie Duello, most equestrians do not wear swords, but the habit of mounting from the left has stayed on.
 That said, you should practise mounting from the right as well.
 Don’t be like me, who feels as awkward as a beginner when mounting from the ‘wrong’ side!
 For the sake of clarity though, we’ll deal with mounting from the near side.

 From the ground